vigneshkalai/product-category-classifier/README.md

 This is a snapshot of the product category classification engine used by Two Tap.
 It uses glove word vectors and images to categorize a product to a unified [taxonomy](https://api.twotap.com/v1.0/product/taxonomy).

+## Known issues

+The current model is trained mostly on Apparel.
+It's really bad at electronics and other categories.
+There's an internal effort to improve this by adding new data.

 ## How to use the it with the pre-trained weights.

 * Clone the repo.